-Montgomery County Planning Department The Maryland-National Capital Park and Planning Commission
+Montgomery County Planning Department The Maryland-National Capital Park and Planning Commission great seneca science corridor master plan The Life Sciences Center

 MontgomeryPlanning.org

 Abstract

 This plan for areas of western Gaithersburg within the County's planning jurisdiction contains the text and supporting maps for a comprehensive amendment to the approved and adopted 1982 Oakmont Special Study Plan, the 1985 Gaithersburg Vicinity Master Plan, and the 1990 Shady Grove Study Area Master Plan.
 It also amends The General Plan (On Wedges and Corridors) for the Physical Development of the Maryland-Washington Regional District in Montgomery and Prince George's Counties, as amended, the Master Plan of Highways within Montgomery County, as amended, and the Countywide Bikeways Functional Master Plan, as amended.
 This Plan makes recommendations for land use, zoning, urban design, transportation, environment, and community facilities.